4d/docs/website/translated_docs/es/ViewPro/formulas.md

 ### Entrada de las fórmulas

-To enter a formula in a 4D View Pro area:
+Para introducir una fórmula en un área 4D View Pro:

 1. Select the cell into which you will enter the formula or function.
 2. Introduzca = (el signo igual).